discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 5. <Skill name="Mirror Blade"/>
 6. Swap to Focus and proceed with the regular rotation
 * If you start on Shield use <Skill name="Echo of Memory"/> before step 1.
-* Precasting phantasms on MAMA is possible but the timing is trickier.
+* Precasting phantasms on MAMA is possible but the timing is trickier in PuGs as combat starts once your group hits the boss.

 (Optional)